chengfzy/DeepLearningStudy/README.md

 ## Contents
 ### common
 Some common function and class
-1. debug_info: include the section, sub-section debug info
+1. heading: include the Title, Section, SubSection, Paragraph heading info

 ### data
 1. dating: Data collect for each person for dating.
 [Info](./data/dating/info.md)